-So you will just get A ω c + AK into ω sorry mt, now this is just a DC term you block the DC with a capacitor will get this part which is the message signal.
-So indirect sorry this method of means this differentiator induced method of FM demodulation that is very simple all you will have to do is you have to find out our ideal differentiator circuit.
-Now we will discuss about that that is little bit difficult to find out the ideal differentiator okay.
+So you will just get $A\omega$ c + AKf x $\omega$ c sorry mt now this is just a DC term you block the DC with a capacitor will get this part which is the message signal so indirect sorry this method of means this differentiator induced method of FM demodulation that is very simple all you have to do is you have to find out ideal differentiator circuit now we will discuss about that that is little bit difficult to find out the ideal differentiator okay.

-So generally what people have done means you cannot actually get an ideal differentiator that is not possible, in circuitry every capacitor will put there will be some spurious resistor in that capacitor there will be some other effect and always you will see that it cannot work as an ideal differentiator, so that is not possible there is no nothing called ideal differentiator.
-What we will do we will employ something like this see our circuit this is actually a high-pass filter right.
+So generally what people have done means you cannot actually get an ideal differentiator that is not possible in circuitry every capacitor will put there will be some spurious resistor in that capacitor there will be some other effect and always you will see that it cannot work as an ideal differentiator so that is not possible there is nothing called ideal differentiator what we will do we will employ something like this R C circuit this is actually a high-pass filter right.

-So how the high-pass filter will look like it will it will actually look like this, but there is a region generally high pass filter we are not bothered about this roll-off, generally we want to neglect that roll-off in high pass filter we are most more concerned about the where the filter response is flat, but this is further for the FM demodulation, we are actually bothered more about this roll-off.
+So how the high-pass filter will look like it will it will actually look like this but there is a region generally high pass filter we are not bothered about this roll-off generally we want to neglect that roll-off in high pass filter we are most more concerned about the where the filter response is flat but this is further for the FM demodulation we are actually bothered more about this roll-off so we want to see where exactly it remains linear that is where it almost behaves like an ideal differentiator.

-So we want to see where exactly it remains linear that is where it almost behaves like an ideal differentiator.
-So basically we have to target a particular frequency zone or we have to design our high pass filter in such a way that in the frequency of interest which is this ω C and around that δ F + and δ F - right.
-So that region it remains linear okay, so that is something we will have to find out.

-So let us for our ideal this particular filter let us try to see that what is the transfer function.
-So that should be J2 π FRC if you just put it accordingly.
-So this is what we get okay HF will be just this okay.
-Now this can be approximated as J2 π FRC if this 2 π FRC is much less than 1, because then this term will be neglected, so there will be only 1 so I get this is almost like a ideal differentiator.
+So basically we have to target a particular frequency zone or we have to design our high pass filter in such a way that in the frequency of interest which is this $\omega c$ and around that $\nabla f$ +and $\nabla f$ - right so that region it remains linear okay so that is something we will have to find out so let us for our ideal this particular filter let us try to see that what is the transfer function so that should be j2 $\Pi fRC$ if you just put it accordingly so this is what we get okay hf will be just this okay now this can be approximated as j2 $\Pi fRC$ if this j2 $\Pi fRC$ is much less than 1 because then this term will be neglected.